 To fundraise for ALSAC | St. Jude Children’s Research Hospital: CLICK HERE

-The Human Trafficking Program at Catholic Charities of Louisville through KY Rescue and Restore is a nonprofit that was created in 2008.
+Bakhita Empowerment Initiative is a program of Catholic Charities of Louisville and was created in 2008.
 We provide comprehensive case management services, education and awareness to the community, and outreach programs.
 Case managers provide support to survivors of human trafficking.
 These services can include legal services, housing, financial assistance, education assistance, counseling, and advocacy.
 Case managers collaborate with community partners in order to provide a broad spectrum of services.
-The Human Trafficking Program provides education to health care providers, social service agencies, community groups, educational systems and law enforcement.
+Bakhita Empowerment Initiative provides education to health care providers, social service agencies, community groups, educational systems and law enforcement.
 Through education we hope to bring awareness to the prevalence of human trafficking in the community.

 To fundraise for Bakhita Empowerment Initiative: CLICK HERE

 Boys & Girls Clubs of Kentuckiana is an out-of-school time provider offering a safe haven for nearly 4,000 youth ages 6-18.
 Our mission is to inspire and enable all young people, especially those most in need of our services, to realize and develop their full potential as productive, responsible, and caring citizens.
 We operate 5 Clubs and programming within those Clubs fosters essential youth outcomes of academic success, character and leadership, and healthy lifestyles.

 To fundraise for Boys & Girls Clubs of Kentuckiana: CLICK HERE